openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 Duration: 12:00

-The Thread devices in this Codelab are a specific kind of Full Thread Device (FTD) called a Router Eligible End Device (REED).
-This means they can function as either a Router or End Device, and can promote themselves from an End Device to a Router.
+The Thread devices in this Codelab are a specific kind of Full Thread Device (FTD) called an Extender-Capable Device (ECD).
+This means they can function as either a Mesh Extender or a standby ECD, and can promote themselves from a standby ECD to a Mesh Extender.

-Thread can support up to 32 Routers, but tries to keep the number of Routers between 16 and 23.
-If a REED attaches as an End Device (child) and the number of Routers is below 16, after a random time period within two minutes it automatically promotes itself to a Router.
+Thread can support up to 32 Mesh Extenders, but tries to keep the number of Mesh Extenders between 16 and 23.
+If an ECD attaches as an End Device (child) and the number of Mesh Extenders is below 16, after a random time period within two minutes it automatically promotes itself to a Mesh Extender.

 If you had two children in your Thread network after adding the FTD Joiner, wait at least two minutes, and then recheck the router and child tables on the